feature-image

 Deion Sanders’ 3-4 record shows both promise and challenge

 With culture set and standards high, Colorado is 3-4 heading into Week 9, still trying to claw its way back into Big 12 contention.
 Deion Sanders knows exactly what his team could be and isn’t afraid to say it.
 “Am I ecstatic right now with where we are?
 No,” he admitted.
 “But I’m not upset either because I know what we have in that locker room and on this coaching staff.”
-And he’s already demanding the best from his stars starting with QB Kaidon Salter
+And he’s already demanding the best from his stars, starting with QB Kaidon Salter

 That confidence might sound familiar.
-It’s the same fire that burned through Boulder last fall when the Buffs went 9-4, snapping a near-two-decade bowl drought.
+It’s the same fire that burned through Boulder last fall when the Buffs went 9-4, snapping a nearly two-decade bowl drought.
 Now, after a bye week and a crucial win over No. 22 Iowa State, the energy in the building feels different.
 Deion Sanders is optimistic about what’s up next against Utah.
 “You believe,” he said.
 “The thing about it is we played this team a year ago and we were successful.
 Let’s start right there.
 We believe.”

 As Colorado preps for the Utes, one thing’s certain.
 Deion Sanders’ Buffs are chasing a standard.
 And in Boulder, that’s non-negotiable.